ktitaro/netspeed/README.md

 # NetSpeed

-Utility that helps to measure network performance metrics using cURL ✨ While its not recommended to rely on this tool for getting insights about your frontends ([read more](https://blog.cloudflare.com/ttfb-is-not-what-it-used-to-be/)), its very handy to measure your backends or microservices network stats.
+Utility that helps to measure network performance metrics using cURL.
+While its not recommended to rely on this tool for getting insights about your frontends ([read more](https://blog.cloudflare.com/ttfb-is-not-what-it-used-to-be/)), its very handy to measure your backends or microservices network stats.

 ## How to run it